 Investment options 2

 Option 1 The first of Grenada’s economic citizenship options, like many others, involves a one-time non-refundable donation to the country’s National Transformation Fund (NTF), which supports the nation’s renewable and sustainable development initiatives and stimulates foreign investment to promote tourism, construction, agriculture and manufacturing.
 For a family of four, this requires a contribution of $200,000 with added fees of $20,000.
 Additional dependents are required to pay $25,000 each, along with fees of $2-3,000pp, depending on the age of the dependent.
 Single applicants are required to donate a one-off payment of $150,000, plus fees of $8,000.
 Applicants may immediately apply for citizenship (also known as instant citizenship) or can first apply for permanent residence and apply for citizenship at a later stage.

 Option 2 The second option in gaining a second passport to Grenada is to invest in government-approved real estate.
 This involves a minimum investment of $350,000 in a property, plus $58,000 in government, application and due diligence fees, and applicants are required to keep the property for at least five years from when citizenship granted.
 The majority of government-approved investments are real estate developments, including luxury hotels, resorts and villas.
-A further option offers the chance for applicants to harness investment other than property-focused, allowing applicants to invest in government-approved tourism developments to which the developer has already committed 20% of the total expected costs, for example Kimpton Kawana Bay.
+A further option offers the chance for applicants to harness investment other than property-focused, allowing applicants to invest in government-approved tourism developments to which the developer has already committed 20% of the total expected costs.
 A minimum investment of $220,000 is necessary and the investment must be held for five years.
 Ora Caribbean – developers of Silversands Origin, pictured above, as well as Beach House and Silversands Legacy – offers 100% buyback on your property investment after 5 years.

 GRENADA CBI RANKINGS